-Table 6: List of constraints for which the bank may be allowed to use pro-forma data in case of major events affecting its business model
+Table 8: List of constraints for which the bank may be allowed to use pro-forma data in case of major events affecting its business model

-Section or topicConstraint affected if significant event happens before 1/1/2023Constraint affected if signific event happens on or after 1/1/2023 Relevant template Credit risk N/A N/A Market risk Cap on client revenues in the adverse scenario Cap on client revenues in the adverse scenario CSV_MR_PROJ and CSV_P&L NII N/A Overall cap on NII CSV_NII_SUM and CSV_P&L Operational risk - conduct risk Floor on projection of losses from material and non- material conduct risk events Floor on projection of losses from material and non-material conduct risk events CSV_OR_GEN and CSV_OR_CON and CSV_P&L Operational risk - other operational risk Floor on other operational risk losses Floor on other operational risk losses CSV_OR_GEN and CSV_OR_CON and CSV_P&L Non-interest income, expenses and capital N/A Cap on dividend income, NFCI and share of the profit of investments CSV_NFCI_DIV and CSV_P&L Non-interest income, expenses and capital N/A Floor on remaining administrative expenses, remaining other operating expenses, depreciation and other provisions CSV_P&L Non-interest income, expenses and capital N/A Cap on other operating income CSV_P&L Non-interest income, expenses and capital N/A Dividends paid (if no dividend policy is available or documented) CSV_P&L
+Section or topic Constraint affected if significant event happens before 1/1/2023 Constraint affected if significant event happens on or after 1/1/2023 Relevant template Credit risk N/A N/A Market risk Cap on client revenues in the adverse scenario Cap on client revenues in the adverse scenario CSV_MR_PROJ and CSV_P&L NII N/A Overall cap on NII CSV_NII_SUM and CSV_P&L Operational risk - conduct risk Floor on projection of losses from material and non- material conduct risk events Floor on projection of losses from material and non-material conduct risk events CSV_OR_GEN and CSV_OR_CON and CSV_P&L Operational risk - other operational risk Floor on other operational risk losses Floor on other operational risk losses CSV_OR_GEN and CSV_OR_CON and CSV_P&L Non-interest income, expenses and capital N/A Cap on dividend income, NFCI and share of the profit of investments CSV_NFCI_DIV and CSV_P&L Non-interest income, expenses and capital N/A Floor on remaining administrative expenses, remaining other operating expenses, cash contributions to resolution funds and deposit guarantee schemes (except for contributions to the Single resolution fund), depreciation and other provisions CSV_P&L Non-interest income, expenses and capital N/A Cap on other operating income CSV_P&L Non-interest income, expenses and capital N/A Dividends paid (if no dividend policy is available or documented) CSV_P&L

-257. After the approval, the institution would be allowed to report pro-forma figures, which will be used to adjust the relevant constraints based on historical/starting point information.
+263. After the approval, the institution would be allowed to report pro-forma figures, which will be used to adjust the relevant constraints based on historical/starting point information.